nklxsns/React-Counter/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss your ideas.

 ---
-Enjoy using the Flexible Independent Counter App!
+Enjoy using the React Counter App!